Support Us

 How do we judge what a downturn is anyways?

-This action does not require grand master planners, or large scale redevelopment, but a little collective energy and small positive acts.
-Testing and experimentation, problem solving and lightweight interventions can lead the way to a more active high street, looking forward to a more valuable town centre.
-Small actions can highlight, question, explore and initiate discussion, growing from an inquisitive response to our everyday.
+This action does not require grand master planners or large-scale redevelopment, but rather a little collective energy and small, positive acts.
+Testing and experimentation, problem-solving, and lightweight interventions can pave the way towards a more active High Street, and a more vibrant town centre.
+Small actions can highlight, question, explore, and initiate discussion, growing from an inquisitive response to our everyday surroundings.

 This is a call for new distractions.